-As a LaSalle College’s Interior Design E-learning program alumni, Anne Grillot is the founder of Anastrophe Design.
+As a LaSalle College’s Interior Design E-learning program alumni, Anne Grillot is the majority shareholder of the HumanSkills Agency.
 She recently won the Richelieu Design Award at the Prix Habitat Design, awarding her a $1,500 bursary.
 Get to know this creative and inspiring entrepreneur!

 What career path did you follow and what are your accomplishments?